GreptimeTeam/docs/docs/nightly/en/user-guide/operations/deploy-on-kubernetes/overview.md

 To deploy GreptimeDB on Kubernetes, follow these steps:

-- [GreptimeDB Opertator](greptimedb-operator.md): Assists engineers in managing GreptimeDB clusters effectively on Kubernetes.This section guides you on installing the GreptimeDB Operator, which manages GreptimeDB clusters on Kubernetes.
+- [GreptimeDB Opertator](greptimedb-operator.md): This section guides you on installing the GreptimeDB Operator.
 - [Deploy GreptimeDB Cluster](deploy-greptimedb.md): This section provides instructions on how to deploy etcd cluster and GreptimeDB cluster on Kubernetes.
-- [Destroy Cluster](destroy-cluster.md): This section explains how to uninstall the GreptimeDB Operator and the GreptimeDB cluster.
+- [Destroy Cluster](destroy-cluster.md): This section describes how to uninstall the GreptimeDB Operator and the GreptimeDB cluster.